Plus plan Service Level Agreement (SLA)

 We understand that service interruptions hinder productivity and disrupt your workday.
 We've set a high bar for service uptime because we believe that you should be able to depend on Slack and run your business worry-free.

 - Our Plus plan Service Level Agreement (SLA) guarantees a 99.99% monthly uptime1

 - We’ve designed our SLA to be simple and transparent — based directly on the information we make publicly available on Slack’s System Status page.

-- If we fall short of our 99.99% uptime guarantee, we’ll refund customers on the Plus plan 100 times the amount your team paid during the period Slack was down.
+- If we fall short of our 99.99% uptime guarantee, we’ll refund customers on the Plus plan 100 times the amount your workspace paid during the period Slack was down.